ouvroir/labouvroir/lab/services-en.md

 #### Audiovisual recording equipement

-A sound recorded and its accessories, camcord with tripod (to come), a shotgun microphone with suspension and stand, as well as LED lighting systems (to come) are available to conduct interviews with professionnals.
+A sound recorded and its accessories, camcord with tripod, a shotgun microphone with suspension and stand, as well as LED lighting systems are available to conduct interviews with professionnals.

 #### AR/VR and mobile apps test bench

 A 3D test bench allows for experimentation with 3D models and AR/VR apps that are increasingly being developed by museums.
-A virtual reality headset (to come) and mobile devices (iPad Pro, iPhone to come) are available to experiment with these technologies.
+A virtual reality headset (to come) and mobile devices (iPad Pro) are available to experiment with these technologies.

 #### Multi-touch demonstration screen on an adjustable stand (touch table)